 Tree Protection Zones incorporating the drip line of trees will also be established at the site establishment phase and will be maintained throughout the life of the project for the retention of trees not proposed to be removed and in proximity to the proposed works area.
-Given the cleared nature of the property, no trees are proposed to be removed as part of the subject works.

-A site office (where necessary) and construction laydown areas will utilise the existing sealed car parking area located immediately adjacent to the proposed area of works or alternatively will be located on cleared land on the eastern side of the proposed new building.
+A site office (where necessary) and construction laydown areas will utilise the existing gravel car parking area located immediately adjacent to the proposed area of works.